2017 Mongolian presidential election

 Presidential elections were held in Mongolia on 26 June 2017.
-Incumbent President Tsakhiagiin Elbegdorj, first elected in 2009 and re-elected in 2013, was constitutionally barred from running for a third term.
-For the first time, no candidate received a majority of the vote in the first round, forcing a run-off between Khaltmaagiin Battulga and Miyeegombyn Enkhbold on 7 July, brought forward from 9 July.
-The third-placed candidate Sainkhuugiin Ganbaatar refused to recognise the results after he missed out on the second round due to finishing 1,849 behind Enkhbold, claiming that an additional 35,000 votes had been added to the total and there had been fraud.
-His Mongolian People's Revolutionary Party demanded a recount of votes in Bayan-Ölgii.
+Incumbent president Tsakhiagiin Elbegdorj, first elected in 2009 and re-elected in 2013, was constitutionally barred from running for a third term.

+For the first time, no candidate received a majority vote in the first round, forcing a run-off between the Democratic Party (DP) candidate Khaltmaagiin Battulga and the Mongolian People's Party (MPP) candidate Miyeegombyn Enkhbold on 7 July, brought forward from 9 July.
+The third-placed Mongolian People's Revolutionary Party (MPRP) candidate Sainkhuugiin Ganbaatar refused to recognise the results after he missed out on the second round, due to finishing 1,849 votes behind Enkhbold.
+Ganbaatar claimed fraud and that an additional 35,000 votes had been added to the total.
+The MPRP demanded a recount of votes in Bayan-Ölgii Province.

-In the second round, Battulga was narrowly elected with 50.61% of the valid votes, or 55% of the votes cast for a candidate.
+In the second round, Battulga was narrowly elected with 50.61% of the valid votes, or 55% of the votes cast for a candidate, while Enkhbold received 44.85% of the votes cast.
+Battulga was officially inaugurated as the fifth president of Mongolia on 10 July 2017.

 Electoral system

 The President of Mongolia is elected using the two-round system.
-Mongolia's electoral law consider the blank votes casts in presidential elections as valid votes.
+Mongolian electoral law considers the blank votes casts in presidential elections as valid votes.
 The General Election Commission thus includes blank votes in its calculations of the proportion of the vote won by each candidate; as a result, it is possible for no candidate to receive a majority of the vote in the second round.
 If this happens, the entire election is annulled and fresh elections would be held with new candidates.

 Candidates

-Three parties were eligible to put forward a presidential candidate; the Mongolian People's Party (MPP), the Democratic Party (DP) and the Mongolian People's Revolutionary Party (MPRP).
-The candidates selected are:
+Three political parties with seats in the State Great Khural were eligible to nominate a presidential candidate; the Mongolian People's Party (MPP), the Democratic Party (DP) and the Mongolian People's Revolutionary Party (MPRP).